 Much of my botanical work has been an in-depth study of grasses, both in nature and in studio, with some of these being printed on wood, allowing the grain of the wood to interact visually with the nature-based imagery.
 I group these wooden images together, "float" them on a background, and frame them; creating a three-dimensional shadow-box of botanical imagery, wood grain and ambient light.

-In my latest works, Mysterious Trees and Lake Dreamscapes, I'm using my camera and a slow shutter speed to "paint" dreamlike images of landscapes, trees and other subjects.
+In my latest works, Variations on a Dream, Mysterious Trees, Water Dreamscapes, I'm using my camera and a slow shutter speed to "paint" dreamlike images of water, landscapes, trees and other subjects.
 These images are printed on dye-infused aluminum, which further emphasizes the painterly aspect and allows the images to, seemingly, glow from within.

 For purchases or to visit my gallery, you may contact me at: firstname.lastname@example.org